 Frugal Trader at Million Dollar Journey managed to pay off his mortgage in under 3 years.

-Larry MacDonald sparked some good discussion with his article on the things that some do-it-yourself investors overlook.
+Larry MacDonald (this web page has disappeared) sparked some good discussion with his article on the things that some do-it-yourself investors overlook.

 Mike Holman debunks 8 myths about university costs.